fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <h2><b><a href="https://aliperezfodich.github.io/research/Atacama-nitrates">Sources and long-term accumulation of salt deposits in the Atacama Desert</a></b></h2>

 <img style="float: center;" src="/images/fernanda-atacama.JPG">
 <p style="font-size:x-small">The Salar Grande deposit in the Atacama Desert.
 Tarapacá region in Chile.
-Featuring <a href="https://fcqudec.cl/nuestro-personal/dra-fernanda-alvarez-amado/">Fernanda Alvarez</a> holding massive halite crystals.
+Featuring <a href="https://fcqudec.cl/nuestro-personal/dra-fernanda-alvarez-amado/">Fernanda Alvarez</a> over massive halite crystals.
 Picture taken by <a href="https://researchmap.jp/glen_snyder/?lang=english">Glen Snyder</a> in 2011.</p>